bisonmonk/derailleur/README.md

-#LaidbackRecord
+#Derailleur

-Laidback record is an implementation of ActiveRecord's core features.
-It includes AR's basic ORM functionality: querying, mass assignment and associations.
+Derailleur is a basic version of the Ruby on Rails framework.
+It includes some of Rails' basic components, mainly the controller, router and session storage.